Week #9: Jumpstart a healthier dairy consumption

 These unhealthy fats, which are usually solid at room temperature, can also increase the risk of obesity.
 That does not mean that all fats are bad.
 What really matters in the context of obesity is the type of fat and the total calories in the diet.
 Good fats, meaning polyunsaturated and monounsaturated fats, are healthy for the heart and most other parts of the body.
 These are found in fish, nuts, seeds, plant oils or avocados.

 How many milk servings per day are recommended?
 This is something that hasn’t been proven by science yet and it is still disputed.
 The dietary guidelines for Americans recommend that adults and children should consume three cups of reduced-fat dairy per day.
-But many critics claim that these recommendations may have been influenced by lobbyist of the dairy industry.
+But some critics claim that these recommendations may have been influenced by lobbyist of the dairy industry.
+For many other health experts, consuming one cup or two of milk or equivalent dairy products per day should be enough.

 Are you fortunate enough to not be lactose intolerant and are you consuming a lot of dairy products?
-Try to reduce your dairy consumption to leave more room for healthier fats that come from plant foods.
+Try to reduce your dairy consumption to leave more room for healthier fats that come from plant foods and fish.

 Step 1: Use your dairy consumption as a trigger

-Step 2: Develop the routine of replacing full-fat dairy with low-fat dairy or plant based products.
-I will give you some tips on the list of dairy products below.
+Step 2: Develop the routine of replacing full-fat dairy with low-fat dairy.
+I will give you some tips in the list of dairy products below.

-Gradual Change to low-fat products & wise decisions
+Gradual Change to low fat dairy products & wise decisions

-Consuming low-fat foods helps with weight and cholesterol control.
-Most products are now available in fat-reduced options.
+Consuming low fat dairy foods helps with weight and cholesterol control.
+Most dairy products are now available in reduced fat options.
 These products contain the same amount of calcium, protein and vitamin D as whole dairy products.
-However, as the fat content decreases, the amount of processing to create the product increases.
+However, as the fat content decreases, the amount of processing to create the dairy product increases.

 Here is a general breakdown to help you to adjust your taste buds to skim or low-fat choices.